This post may contain affiliate links. Please see my disclosure policy for more details.

 Little penguins are the smallest type of penguin species in the world.
 They’re only around 33cm tall and weigh about 1kg.
 They favour the southern coastline of Australia to breed in.
 New Zealand is the only other country you can find them in.

 I did go to a penguin-viewing spot at Bruny Island Neck in Tasmania, but unfortunately didn’t see any.
-For a guaranteed sighting of little penguins in the wild, it’s best to book a ticket to the Penguin Parade at Philip Island, near Melbourne.
+For a guaranteed sighting of little penguins in the wild, it’s best to book a ticket to the Penguin Parade at Phillip Island, near Melbourne.

 Thousands of them waddle in from the ocean after sunset to head to their burrows for the night!

 Penguin Experiences in Australia